 Bluespace is a storage company with private security access 24 hours a day, 365 days a year.
-SLU Madrid Campus students are eligible for a discounted rate to store your belongings.
+SLU Madrid Campus' students are eligible for a discounted rate to store their belongings.
 For information in English, please click here.

 For more information, please contact Student Life (firstname.lastname@example.org).

 University Housing is closed during Christmas break and Easter holidays and all students must vacate.
 Students may be allowed to leave their belongings neatly packed away in their room provided the family has given prior consent.

 What do I do in case of sexual assault?

 Call 091 (Police) and go to the closest police station (Comisaría) or to the Servicio de Atención a la Mujer (S.A.M.) of the National Police (Policía Nacional) as soon as possible.